 What to Report

-When reporting an AE, other safety finding or product complaint, you will need at to have the following information ready:
+When submitting a Reportable Event, you will need to have the following information ready:

 - The identifiable patient: